Queen Anait of Armenia

 help we shall all perish soon.
 Vatchagan.

-Anait read the message through twice, pretending to admire the designs.
+Anait read the message through twice, all the while pretending to admire the designs.
 Then she said, "You are right.
-Only this morning I was in deep grief, but since I saw these designs, I feel happy and gay again.
-Your cloth is priceless, and I am ready to give half a kingdom for it.
+Only this morning I was in deep grief, but now that I've seen these designs I feel happy again.
+Your cloth is priceless!
+I am ready to give half a kingdom for it.
 But, as you know, no creation can be of more value than its creator."

-"Then bring me the man who made this cloth, he should receive as much as you will, in reward for his work!"
+"Then bring me the man who weaved this cloth!" said Queen Anait.
+"He should receive as much as you will, in reward for his excellent work."

 "Gracious Queen, I only tell you what I was told myself in India, but I..."